New Student Welcome

 Orientation

 You are invited to attend an online orientation for MS Software Engineering graduate students.
 The orientation will be specific to MS Software Engineering and will be held by the graduate advisor for all MS Software Engineering students, Dan Harkey.
-This is an orientation that is separate from the orientation sponsored by Graduate Studies for all SJSU newly admitted graduate students.
-The MS Software Engineering new student orientation will be held on Monday, June 5, 2023 from 6-8 pm PDT via Zoom.
-Register for the Zoom orientation by completing the registration form at https://sjsu.zoom.us/meeting/register/tZItf-irrj4uHtN_MBqT8shhUzjkYI2dToWN.
+This is an orientation that is separate from the orientations sponsored by Graduate Studies for all SJSU newly admitted graduate students and is also separate from other orientations sponsored by other organizations in the SJSU College of Engineering.
+The MS Software Engineering new student orientation will be held as a Zoom session on Monday, December 11, 2023 from 6-8 pm Pacific Time.
+Please register for the Zoom orientation by completing the registration form at https://sjsu.zoom.us/meeting/register/tZwrdO2trDsuHdFyyKvLHtJudUJdz9Bun-XT as soon as possible.

 Communication via Google Groups

 Google Groups are used to manage the communication with newly admitted MS Software Engineering students.
-From this point, please do not send email to the graduate advisor regarding topics for Fall 2023 admissions, class registration, and other MS Software Engineering topics (unless the questions are personal in nature).
+From this point, please do not send email to your graduate advisor regarding topics for Spring 2024 admissions, class registration, and other MS Software Engineering academic topics (unless the questions are personal in nature).
 Instead, make postings to the Google Group for newly admitted students.
 Questions that are sent directly to the graduate advisor that could have been answered via the Google group will be ignored.
 Your questions should be answered by this web page or by postings to the Google group.

-the group using the following link: https://groups.google.com/a/sjsu.edu/forum/#!forum/sjsu-msse-fall2023-admittees-social-group/join.
+2. sjsu-msse-spring2024-admittees-social - This group is for "social" issues such as housing and travel.
 This group will not regularly be monitored by SJSU professors or other SJSU staff.

 Announcements and Class Registration